nathanvedal/nathanvedal.github.io/research.md

 </li>
   <br>
 <p>
-&nbspThis article examines the notorious, but little-studied Manchu translation of Jinpingmei.
+This article examines the notorious, but little-studied Manchu translation of Jinpingmei.
 I argue that the translation embraces multiple levels of translingual literacy, embodied in the philological reading aids provided throughout the text.
 The forms of commentary contained within require a reconsideration of Manchu reading practices and allow for a comparison with approaches to Sinitic writing and vernacular reading across early modern East Asia.
   </p>
 <br>
 <li>